telerik/kendo-ui-core/docs/AngularJS/data-source.md

 });
 </script>
 ```

-Note that I used [ObservableObject](/api/framework/observableobject.md)'s `set` method in order to update the object.
-This is the recommended way.
-In this particular case the following will work too:
+Note that the recommended way to update the object is to use the `set` method of the [ObservableObject](/api/framework/observableobject.md).
+However, in this particular case the following approach works too:

     $scope.gridData[0].track = "Hey you";

-but that's because of a relatively ugly hack: when grid columns don't declare a template property, Angular-Kendo bindings will automatically initialize it with a template which uses `{{angular}}` expressions.
-So if you just set the property in the object, the display will update, but it's Angular, not Kendo, who manages that.
+The reason behind this is the fact that when grid columns do not declare a template property, Angular-Kendo bindings automatically initialize it with a template, which uses `{{angular}}` expressions.
+So, if you just set the property in the object, the display will update, but it is Angular, not Kendo, that manages the update.
 The grid itself would not be notified about a change in the data.
-In general we recommend using methods of the Observable objects to manage the data, that's the only guaranteed way that widgets will properly update.
+In general, try to use methods of the Observable objects to manage the data as this is the only guaranteed way that widgets will properly update.

-{% endraw %}